 How did I start doing what I’m doing?
 After I got my degree in political science from the University of Toronto in the late 90s, I was volunteering then working in the non-profit world researching corporate abuses in developing countries (file under “obsession with hidden impacts”).
-I was in a planning meeting jamming about how the hell we were going to get the media to write about one of our campaigns when a light bulb went on over my head.
-At that precise moment I decided to go back to school to became a journalist.
-I got a post-graduate degree in journalism from Ryerson so I could draw attention to the issues that mattered to me, issues that I felt were being underreported.
-And that’s what I’ve been doing ever since.
+I was in a planning meeting jamming about how the hell we were going to get the media to write about one of our anti-sweatshop campaigns when a lightbulb went off in my head.
+I was going to go back school to became a journalist to write about the issues that mattered to me.
+I got a post-graduate degree in journalism from Ryerson, so I could draw attention to the issues that I felt were being underreported.
+A year after I graduated, I started the Ecoholic column.

 He was my family’s original environmentalist and alternative health guru.
-I remember when I was a young teen, he started working for Greenpeace Montreal and began bringing home all sorts of flyers and stickers on saving the world, which I promptly plastered everywhere.
+When I was a young teen, he started working for Greenpeace Montreal and began bringing home all sorts of flyers and stickers on saving the world, which I promptly plastered everywhere.
 Nick later developed pretty heavy duty health problems, including a lot of environmental sensitivities.
 It became clear that he was a canary in the coal mine, picking up on all sorts of pollutants that most of us couldn’t detect.
-Nick lived a very unplugged life, studying herbalism, holistic nutrition and permaculture.
+Nick lived an unplugged life, studying herbalism, holistic nutrition and permaculture.
 Really, in everything he did he showed all of us how to live more consciously, more mindfully, more simply.
 I’m still learning from him, even though he’s not physically around anymore.
-But I know he’s definitely here in spirit, probably laughing at the sad state of my garden at the moment.
+I know he’s here in spirit, probably laughing at the sad state of my garden at the moment.

-Wise words from my mom: When I was a frustrated young activist unsure of whether I could make a difference, my mom told me the world is essentially like a giant domino board.
+Words of wisdom from my mom: When I was a frustrated young activist unsure of whether I could make a difference, my mom told me the world is essentially a giant domino board.
 “You know, Adria, you can change the world just by working on your little corner of it.”
 She explained that if we all work on changing our little corners – influencing our friends, our families, our communities – we create a ripple effect that fans out across the country.
 That if we keep working on our little corners we’ll eventually have a better world to call home.
-She’s right.
+She was right.
 I’ve seen it with my own eyes.
-So keep working on your corners, gang!
+So keep working on your corners!